hantsy/nestjs-rest-sample/docs/auth.md

 }
 ```

-> In the real application, we could use a crypto util to hash password.
+> In the real application, we could use a crypto util to hash and compare the input password.
+We will discuss it in the further post.

 It invokes `findByUsername` in `UserService` from `UserModule`.
 Imports `UserModule` in the declaration of `AuthModule`.